alexlafalce/exploring-odoo/README.md

 | Nuido Demo   | nuido_demo   | Demonstrate Nuido                                          |

 ## Please keep this repo alive by giving it a star and sharing it.

+# Contributing
+As mentioned above, this repo is only for archiving purpose, i.e., for reference, to learn Odoo, or as proof of concepts.
+Therefore, I'm not accepting PRs for this repo.

+You are more than welcome to open discussion to share your thoughts, ideas, experiences or difficulties about modules in this repo.
+Please understand that my goal is to share my experiments and ideas, not to provide production ready modules.